danielbeardsley/code.danielbeardsley.com/_posts/2012-03-27-ssh-in-the-background.md

 layout: post
 title: SSH in the background
 location: San Luis Obispo, CA
+summary: Launching and controlling a port-forwarding ssh session from
+         a shell script.
 ---

 I found myself wanting to launch and control a port-forwarding ssh session from